About Okavango Delta

 For those interested in catching a glimpse of the incredibly rare and endangered black rhino or cheetah, the Okavanago Delta is a great place to begin your search.
 Visitors to the area might also get the chance to witness some of the thousands of rock paintings, which date back centuries.
 In fact it is estimated that the Okavango Delta has been inhabited for, at the very least, 100,000 years, although it is likely that it could be much more than this.

 One of the best ways to see this wonderful region is to take a tour along the water in a mokoro, a narrow, wooden boat that is pushed by a long pole, similar to a Venetian gondola.
 The lack of motor means that it glides silently through the water, allowing passengers to get up close and personal with the wildlife that dwells near the water.
-Game drives are also available, particularly in remote and secluded areas, so travellers are sure to have a premier experience.
+Game drives are also available, particularly in remote and secluded areas, so travelers are sure to have a premier experience.
 Tours on horseback are another popular way of seeing the area and many nature-lovers also choose to participate in fishing excursions.

 Okavango Delta Tours